DataONEorg/rdataone/README.rst

   > setPublicAccess(d1Object)
   > createD1Object(cli, d1Object)

 Version 2 Release Candidate
 ---------------------------

 We are currently working on a `version 2 release milestone`_ that removes the dependency on rJava.
-This work is partially complete and significantly changes the base API to correspond to the published DataONE API.
+This work is almost complete and significantly changes the base API to correspond to the published DataONE API.
 Previous methods for accessing DataONE will be maintained, but new methods will be added.
 Consequently, the current development snapshot in the master branch is quite different from the 1.0.0 release.
 Be aware that there are API differences that are not fully finalized.